-UCBT has many advantages in treating WAS as compared to other types of HSCT.
+UCBT has many advantages for treating WAS, as compared to other types of HSCT.
 For example, the acquisition of CB is easy, collection of CB is harmless, and the CB handling process, such as thawing, does not induce loss of cell proliferation[4,13-16].
-In addition, transplantation of CB showed lower risk of acute and chronic GVHD than other transplantation strategies using a different cell source[17,18].
+In addition, CB transplantation showed a lower risk of acute and chronic GVHD than other transplantation strategies using a different cell source[17,18].
 However, delayed immune reconstitution results in higher rates of early post-transplant infectious complications in UCBT[8,9].

 The recovery of the immune system after transplantation in humans is an orderly and dynamic process[19].
 In general, innate immunity, namely phagocytes and natural killer lymphocytes, recovers in the first few weeks after transplantation.
 Then, the adaptive immune system, namely B and T lymphocytes, recovers, which may take months to years[7,9,16,20].
-Reconstitution of CD4+ T cells is later than that of CD8+ T cells, which also results in a long period of CD4+/CD8+ inversion after transplantation in most cases.
+Reconstitution of CD4+ T cells is later than that of CD8+ T cells, which in most cases also results in a long period of CD4+/CD8+ inversion after transplantation.
 Previous studies showed that de novo thymic generation of CD4+CD45RA+ primitive T cells is needed for the recovery of CD4+ T cells[21,22].
-Pang et al[23] reported that in a non-acute GVHD group, CD3+ T lymphocytes gradually returned to normal after 2 mo, and CD4/CD8 ratio was reversed.
+Pang et al[23] reported that in a non-acute GVHD group, CD3+ T lymphocytes gradually returned to normal after 2 mo, and the CD4/CD8 ratio was reversed.
 Here, we report that this patient showed an atypical immune reconstitution.
-His process of immune reconstitution was lymphocytes (mainly T cells) engrafted first, and granulocytes were engrafted later.
-His lymphocyte ratio was at a high level at 35 d after UCBT, which was different from other WAS patients who underwent UCBT in our center.
-The subsets of T cells in the present patient were mainly CD8+, and there was inversion of the proportion.
-Previous studies showed increased CD4+ ratio in some cases of increased immune abnormalities, such as autoimmune diseases and acute GVHD.
+His process of immune reconstitution was lymphocytes (mainly T cells) engrafted first, with granulocytes engrafted later.
+His lymphocyte ratio was at a high level at 35 d after UCBT, which was different from other WAS patients who underwent UCBT in our Center.
+The subsets of T cells in the present patient were mainly CD8+, and there was an inverse proportion.
+Previous studies showed an increased CD4+ ratio in some cases of increased immune abnormalities, such as autoimmune diseases and acute GVHD.
 An increase in the proportion of CD8+ T cells does not increase the risk of acute GVHD.
 We hypothesize that this patient with a high percentage of CD8+ T cells protected him from serious GVHD.
 The patient’s short tandem repeat (STR) in BM and PB was detected on a regular basis in our center.
 The STR of PB was 76.8% on day 14.
 The STR of BM was 62.3% on day 17.
 At this time, the number of cells was still low, and the donor cells had not yet been engrafted.
 This state may have helped the engraftment of donor lymphocytes.
 At 20–40 d, when lymphocytes suddenly increased, the STR in PB was 98.6% on day 24 and 98.1% in BM on day 27.
-The details of STR was shown in Table 4.
+The details of STR is shown in Table 4.
 This also means that the rapid growth of lymphocytes comes from donors.
-This early rapid growth of donor lymphocytes may not lead to severe GVHD, but can play a role against infection.
+This rapid early growth of donor lymphocytes may not lead to severe GVHD, but can play a role against infection.
 However, its mechanism needs to be further studied.